OmenApps/cookiecutter-django-package/docs/guide.md

 1. Sign up at [Codecov].
 2. Install their GitHub app.
+3. Once logged into the Codecov website, click on "Setup repo" for your repository, and copy the provided token.
+4. Go to the repository settings on GitHub, and add a repository secret named `CODECOV_TOKEN` with the token you just copied.

 The configuration is included in the repository, in the file [codecov.yml][codecov configuration].

 Codecov integrates with your repository via its GitHub app.
 The [Tests workflow](the-tests-workflow) uploads the coverage data.

 (dependabot-integration)=